How to make a personal injury claim

 Valuing the claim

-The value of the claim is divided into two elements: the injury element of the claim, and the financial loss element of the claim.
+The value of the claim is divided into two elements: the injury element and the financial loss element.

-To assess the injury element of the claim, we obtain copies of your medical records and commission an injury report carried out by an independent medical expert.
-This will involve an examination and it may be that you need to see more than one expert depending on the injuries you have suffered.
+To assess the injury element of the claim, we obtain copies of your medical records and commission an injury report carried out by an independent medical expert with the appropriate expertise for your injuries.
+This will involve an examination, and it may be that you need to see more than one expert, depending on the injuries you have suffered.

 In respect of the financial loss element of the claim, you will need evidence of any financial losses and any other relevant materials, such as photos and invoices, will also be beneficial to your case.

 Once the value of the claim has been finalised, settlement negotiations will begin, followed by the settlement.
 If an agreement isn’t reached, your case may proceed to court, but this is often unlikely.
-Our personal injury lawyers always aim to settle out of court but if it does not, we have the experience and expertise to support you through the court process and ensure you have the most positive and fair outcome.
+Personal injury claims tend to settle out of court, but if it does not, our personal injury lawyers have the experience and expertise to support you through the court process and ensure you have the most positive and fair outcome.

 Do I need a solicitor?

-Although there is no legal requirement to instruct a solicitor to handle your claim, having a specialist personal injury lawyer on your side can provide a better chance of successfully claiming compensation.
+There is no legal requirement to instruct a solicitor to handle your claim, but having a specialist personal injury lawyer on your side makes a significant difference in providing a better chance of successfully claiming compensation.
 An experienced solicitor will be familiar with the claims process and will work to successfully conclude your claim at an early stage without compromising your interests.
-They will also have the expertise to help you achieve a fair outcome.
+They will also have the expertise to help you achieve a fair outcome at the appropriate value.

 Another benefit of claiming for personal injury using a solicitor is that they will be able to help you to get access to specialist rehabilitation and treatment during or after the claim.